More planned forest fires needed: wildfire expert - Trail Daily Times

 Bob Gray thinks we need more forest fires in B.C. – fires that are prescribed, planned, and large.

-“That’s the only way to create barriers to wildfires,” he said, adding up to 40 per cent of B.C.’s forests should be barriers to wildfires, not fuel for them.
+“That’s the only way to create barriers to wildfires,” he said in an interview with the Star last week.
+He said up to 40 per cent of B.C.’s forests should be barriers to wildfires, not fuel for them.

 He says whenever we harvest, the harvest area should then be burned.